-The Board of AXA IM GS (the "UK Board") is responsible for setting and overseeing AXA IM GS's strategic direction.
-The UK Board also oversees the Firm's governance and senior management arrangements, the integrity of its financial and accounting systems and risk management framework, and its adherence to its regulatory and legal requirements, all in the interests of, and for the benefit of, investors, employees and its shareholder and to promote the integrity of the market.
+The Board of AXA IM UK (the "UK Board") is responsible for setting and overseeing AXA IM UK's strategic direction.
+The UK Board also oversees the Firm's governance and senior management arrangements, the integrity of its financial and accounting systems and risk management framework, and its adherence to its regulatory and legal requirements, all in the interests of, and for the benefit of, investors, employees and its shareholder, and to promote the integrity of the market.
+The UK Board also provides oversight of the Firm's role as a Fund Management Company.

-The UK Board executes its responsibilities through the following UK and global governance structure, as illustrated in Figure 1.
+The UK Board executes its responsibilities through the following UK and global committees, as illustrated in the Firm's corporate governance structure in Figure 2.